spring-projects/spring-amqp/README.md

 # Using SpringSource Tool Suite™ (STS)

 Using the STS Gradle Support, you can directly import Gradle projects, without having to generate Eclipse metadata first (since STS 2.7.M1).
-Please make sure you have the Gradle STS Extension installed - Please see the [installation  instructions](http://static.springsource.org/sts/docs/latest/reference/html/gradle/installation.html) for details.

 1. Select *File -> Import -> Gradle Project*
 2. Browse to the Spring AMQP Root Folder